Frequent Questions about the Sustainable Materials Management (SMM) Electronics Challenge

 We are grateful for the dedication of our Electronics Challenge partners and their efforts to reduce and divert waste.
 EPA is planning to evolve our Sustainable Materials Management partnership programs to align with our new priorities.
 At this time, we are no longer accepting new Electronics Challenge partners.
 Please visit our website to learn more about how to engage with us as we re-imagine our partnership efforts for the future.

 On September 22, 2012, EPA launched the SMM Electronics Challenge.
 The Challenge encourages electronics manufacturers, brand owners and retailers to strive to send 100 percent of the used electronics they collect from the public, businesses and within their own organizations to third-party certified electronics refurbishers and recyclers.
 The Challenge’s goals are to:

 - Increase collection of electronic equipment for reuse and recycling using third-party certified recyclers;

-- Reduce environmental impacts across the entire life cycle of electronic products; and
+- Reduce environmental impacts across the entire life cycle of electronic products.

 On this page: